deerbabyphotos/deerbabyphotos.github.io/_includes/rates.md

 - All edited photos (typically around 200, a mix of color & BW) uploaded to a password protected online gallery (no watermarks)
 - All edited photos (typically around 200, a mix of color & BW) in high resolution (no watermarks) on a memory stick, within 10 days of the session
 - A phone/email consultation before the session to discuss planning, expectations, wardrobe, etc.
+- There is a $50 surcharge for weekends and holidays.

+### **The Album Session** $900

+The fee includes everything from the family session PLUS

+- A stunning photo book, beautifully layouted
+(2 copies, hardcover, 10x8 inches, premium matte paper, 60-80 pages)